 4-H makes learning fun!
 A variety of projects are offered through 4-H so members can pick the ones that most interest them.
 Or they can find other young people with the same interest and study that topic with the help of a volunteer that shares the same interests.
 4-H projects help members to learn by doing.
 Projects offer hands-on ways to learn about a topic of interest.

 Some projects have several levels.
 As members master the work at a beginning level, they are encouraged to advance to higher levels.
-Our Project Selection guide is available for view below and click for our Resource & Curriculum Guide.
+Our Project Selection guide is available for view below and click for our Resource & Curriculum Guide and click here for a Spanish version.